 I recently got back from a two-week trip to Vietnam.
-Having wanted to go there for years, I booked a bit of time out in my calendar, and took some time out with a mate - travelling around the north of the country.
+Having wanted to go there for years, I booked a bit of time out in my calendar, and went with a mate - travelling around the north of the country.

 Usually when travelling, I pack a load of my much loved analog film cameras, similar to what is in my every day carry.
 Wanting a lighter setup, and to save myself a lot of time in the lab, developing and scanning negatives - I decided to trial shooting digital whist on my trip.
 For this, I got a mint Fuji X Pro 1 rangefinder, with a 35mm equivalent lens.
 You can read more about my switch, here.

 With only a couple of weeks there, we did a bit of planning to pack out time out with as much awesome stuff as possible.
 Our trip took us from the capital, Hanoi; to the islands of Bai Tu Long Bay within the South China Sea - with us ending our trip in the mystic mountain town of Sa Pa.

 As our days were filled with lots of scenery, people, food and everything in-between, I was able to quickly get to grips with shooting with my new X Pro 1.
 I decided to treat it like an analog camera, and would set it to a film box speed - just making it work throughout the day with the same mindset as 35mm film camera.

 The first thing that I noticed when taking street photos and portraits, was how incognito is was for a high-end camera.
 With a small footprint, it goes wholly unnoticed compared a film (or digital) SLR, and with the simple dials on top, it allows you to fluidly shoot away, with little to no time taken away from capturing shots.